-The clerk will write to the complainant to inform them of the date of the meeting.
-They will aim to convene a meeting within 30 term-time days of receipt of the panel hearing request.
+The Clerk will write to the complainant to inform them of the date of the meeting.
+They will aim to convene a meeting within 40 school working days of receipt of the panel hearing request.
 Reasonable attempts will be made to establish a date that is convenient for all parties.
-Where a mutually convenient date cannot be established, or any party does not attend as arranged, hearings are able to proceed in their absence so long as the requisite panel members and clerk are present.
+Where a mutually convenient date cannot be established, or any party does not attend as arranged, hearings are able to proceed in their absence so long as the requisite panel members and Clerk are present.

-If it is not possible to arrange a mutually convenient date for all parties within 30 term-time days, the clerk will provide an anticipated date and keep the complainant informed.
-If the complainant rejects the offer of three proposed dates, without good reason, the clerk will decide when to hold the meeting.
-In this case the panel will meet with the clerk and Surrey County Council Area Schools Officer in attendance, and consider the complaint on the basis of written submissions from both parties, with neither party being present.
+If it is not possible to arrange a mutually convenient date for all parties within 40 school working days, the Clerk will provide an anticipated date and keep the complainant informed.
+If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting.
+In this case the panel will meet with the Clerk and Surrey County Council Area Schools Officer in attendance, and consider the complaint on the basis of written submissions from both parties, with neither party being present.

-At least 15 term-time days before the meeting, the clerk will:
+At least 15 school working days before the meeting, the clerk will:

-- Confirm and notify both parties of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible, and - Inform both parties that copies of any further written material should be submitted to the clerk at least 10 term-time days before the meeting.
+- Confirm and notify both parties of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible, and - Inform both parties that copies of any further written material should be submitted to the Clerk at least 10 school working days before the meeting.
 Any evidence submitted after this, including on the day of the hearing, will only be considered in exceptional circumstances with the agreement of the panel chair, whose decision is final.

-Any written material will be collated and circulated by the clerk to all parties so that it is received at least 5 term-time days before the date of the meeting.
+Any written material will be collated and circulated by the Clerk to all parties so that it is received at least 5 school working days before the date of the meeting.
 The panel will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded.